asifinet/Angular-JS-RESTfull-Java-App/README.md

 	3. Build Configuration using Maven pom.xml

  B. App Components
 	  1. RESTfull Server Java Web API
 	      a.
-This Server is build and tested with the below client in order to ensure it works without any error w.r.t.o Service calls 		 from the client.
+This Server is build and tested with the below client.
 	      b.
-Company RESTfull Server Web API does not provide security to the webservice.
-Which can be easily achive providing the Spring 	 Root Context using Spring Security feature of 4.0.5
+Company RESTfull Server Web API does not provide security to the webservice, Which can be easily achive providing the 		  Spring Root Context using Spring Security feature of 4.0.5
 	   2. RESTfull Angular JS Client
+	      a.
 The Client is build and tested on Chrome and IE Explore version 10.
+	      b.
 To run the App need to point the URL to http://localhost:8080/CompRESTful_Client/

  C. System Requirements.
 	   1.JDK 1.7/JRE 1.8
 	   2.MySQL 5.7 Database
 	   3.Tomcat Server 7.5
 	   3.Eclipse Version: Mars.1 Release (4.5.1)
 	   4.Chrome Browser/IE above 8
 	   5.SOAP UI/Curl for testing URI web service endpoints.

 D. HTTP Web service API CRUD Endpoints Matrix
 																			Supported